GoSecure/break-fast-serial/README.md

  - `10.11.12.13` : The public IP address that is
  - `attacker.com` : A domain name you own

-It is highly recommended to use this [modify version of DNS Chef](./dnschef) that decoded the metadata place.
+It is highly recommended to use this [modify version of DNS Chef](./dnschef) that decoded the metadata placed by the scanner.

 ## Single IP scan